-Figure 6.5 illustrates a few circle packings from the script (S) Menagerie (S); run the script to see these and others.
+Figure 6.5 illustrates a few circle packings from the "Menagerie" in S Menagerie S; run the script to see these and others.
 Try it out!
-Among the things you might observe as you tour our Menagerie: • The circles form mutually tangent triples and hence have triangular interstices. • The packings can live in the euclidean plane, \mathbb{C} , in the hyperbolic plane, \mathbb{D} (the unit disc in \mathbb{C}), or on the Riemann sphere, $\overline{\mathbb{C}}$, represented as the unit sphere at the origin in \mathbb{R}^3 . • The "pattern" of tangencies shows up in the carrier of the packing, the geometric triangles formed by connecting the centers of tangent circles. • This pattern can be simply connected or multiply connected. • There are interior circles, those completely surrounded by their neighbors, and boundary circles, those on the edge of the configuration. • There are numerous manipulations, colors, and display options for displaying a circle packing and/or its carrier; these are invaluable in highlighting the structures you need to study.
+Among the things you might observe as you tour our Menagerie: • The circles form mutually tangent triples and hence have triangular interstices. • The packings can live in the euclidean plane, \mathbb{C} , the hyperbolic plane, \mathbb{D} (the unit disc in \mathbb{C}) or the Riemann sphere, \mathbb{P} , represented as the unit sphere at the origin in \mathbb{R}^3 . • The "pattern" of tangencies shows up in the carrier of the packing, the geometric triangles formed by connecting the centers of tangent circles. • This pattern can be simply connected or multiply connected. • There are interior circles, those completely surrounded by their neighbors, and boundary circles, those on the edge of the configuration. • There are numerous manipulations, colors, and display options for displaying a circle packing and/or its carrier; these are invaluable in highlighting the structures you need to study.